 It’s fairly common for people to be interested in different styles of engagement rings and even want to know more about where and how the diamonds are sourced.
 Yet there is much more that goes into the finished product displayed in a jewelry store.
-If you’re curious to know more about your ring, keep reading to discover how ENGAGEMENT RINGS are made.
+If you’re curious to know more about your ring, keep reading to discover how engagement rings are made.

 Personalized Design Process of Engagement Rings

 While the step-by-step process can be a little different between ready-made and custom-made engagement rings, the overall method is similar.
-Rather than being an assembly line-type system, the creation of an engagement ring tends to be more personal and carried out by hand.
+Rather than being an assembly line-type system, the creation of a diamond engagement ring tends to be more personal and carried out by hand.
 The entire process can involve a number of vendors and craftspeople who take care of different aspects, such as the sourcing and storing of materials and the assembly process.

 What are the steps in the engagement ring creation method?